bl166/USPowerPlantDataset/README.md

 See MTurkAnnotationTool: https://github.com/tn74/MTurkAnnotationTool.

 ### 2.3 Binary Labels Creation
+NOTE: To try this section yourself, please remove all of 4 folders and the geojson file.
+Download the raw data [here](https://drive.google.com/open?id=0ByBRkdMUrhrYazNMYW1JblZzb0E).
+Extract all items to this repo.
+Then follow the steps below:

 #### Dependencies
 + ```Python 3.X```
 + Packages: ```os, sys, json, numpy, PIL, xlrd```